Supporting South Africa’s transition to a low carbon economy

 Accelerating industrial energy efficiency in South Africa

-- Supporting energy efficiency policy
+- Supporting and informing energy efficiency policy development

 - Developing IEE skills in relevant sectors

 - Demonstrating the impact of IEE through the dissemination of case studies

 The IEE Project also serves as custodian of the SANS/ISO 50001 Certification Register in South Africa.
 It is one of only two United Nations Framework Convention on Climate Change NAMA recognition projects from Africa.
 The NAMA – Nationally Appropriate Mitigation Action – refers to a set of policies and actions undertaken by countries as part of a commitment to reduce greenhouse gas emissions.